furyhawk/MLEngr_Capstone_Proj/.ipynb_checkpoints/README-checkpoint.md

 For notebook 4, there is no further installation required.

 For notebook 5 and 6, there is no further installation required as containers are used.
-Required libraries is defined in Dockerfile and installed during container build.
+Required libraries are defined in Dockerfile and are installed during container build.

 ## Documentation
 [Project Report](Project_Report.pdf)\